GarnetSunset/psDLCIndex/README.md

 ## How to use?

-Make sure you run "requirements.bat" if you're on windows, but then, just run the "dlcIndex.py" script and input the full title ID of the app you wish to crawl.
+Make sure you run "requirements.bat" if you're on windows, but then, just run the "dlcIndex.py" script and input the full url or Content_ID or CUSAxxxxx of the app you wish to crawl.
 This can take a while so be patient.